 It will simply create a folder on the local system for the first time and copy all the files to that location.
 To help the user work independently on the code.

 Q7.
-In a subversion, what is a difference between commit command and update command?
+In a subversion, what is the difference between commit command and update command?

 For an updated local copy of the code, a user uses the “Update command”.
-This command helps in reflecting all the changes made and committed in the current document by other users in a project team.
-Unlikely, commit command copies all the changes made to code by you in your local working copy to the main repository.
-Commit command minimizes user efforts by uploading the files into repository through a single command.
+This command reflects all the changes made and committed in the current document by other users in a project team.
+Unlikely, the commit command copies all the changes made to code by you in your local working copy to the main repository.
+Commit command minimizes user efforts by uploading the files into a repository through a single command.

 Q8.
 State the differences between GIT and SVN repository?